diego773/monday/README.md

 * check x-www-form-urlencoded, and enter the following:

--under Key - write points
+- under Key - write points

--under Value - enter points
+- under Value - enter points

 Click send and you should see a Status:200 OK response.